CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/translate-guide.md

-##The Official Way to Translate a CoalaWeb extension
+##The Official Way to translate a CoalaWeb extension

 ### Where are the language files stored?

 All our language packs are created through the powerful online translation environment [Transifex](https://www.transifex.com).
-The first thing you will have to do if you want contribute is create a free account over at Transifex.
+So the first thing you will need to do if you want contribute is create a free account over at Transifex.
 If you haven't already got one, head over to the [Transifex Signup](https://www.transifex.com/signup) page and get started.

 ### Who manages the translation process?

 The management of our language packs has been handed over to the fantastic Joomla translation group known as the [OpenTranslators](http://opentranslators.org/).

-OpenTranslators takes care of the translation teams which are grouped by language and that ultimately do the translations.
-By joining an OpenTranslators managed team you not only get access to CoalaWeb extensions but a huge list of Joomla extensions entrusted to the OpenTranslators and the list is growing everyday.
+The OpenTranslators takes care of the translation teams which are grouped by language and which ultimately do the translations.
+By joining a team managed by the OpenTranslators you will not only get access to CoalaWeb extensions but a huge list of Joomla extensions entrusted to the OpenTranslators and the list is growing everyday.

 So now that you have created a Transifex account the next step is [requesting to join](https://opentranslators.transifex.com/organization/opentranslators/dashboard/coalaweb-contact) a language team.
 The process of joining a team can take some time so please be patient but if you don't get an answer for an extend period of time just let me know and I will make some inquires for you.